TucanoCode04/my-obsidian-vault/5 - Brain/Cybersecurity/Exercises/01 - Exercises.md

 The main types of IP addresses are:
 - Unicast: Represents a single unique host on a network.
 Data sent to a unicast address is delivered to the specific host identified by that address.
 For example: 192.168.1.10
 - Multicast: Represents a group of hosts.
 Data sent to a multicast address is delivered to all hosts that are members of the multicast group.
 For example: 224.0.0.1(all hosts on a local network) or 239.255.0.1(administratively scoped addresses, local organization use)
 - Broadcast: Represents all hosts on a local network segment.
 Data sent to a broadcast address is delivered to all hosts within that network segment.
-For example: 255.255.255.255(all devices on the local network) or 192.168.
+For example: 255.255.255.255(all devices on the local network) or 192.168.1.255(for a specific subnet)
 - Anycast: Represents a group of hosts, but data sent to an anycast address is delivered to the nearest host (in terms of routing distance) within that group.
+For example: 8.8.8.8(Google Public DNS, which is anycasted to multiple locations worldwide)